How is irritable bowel syndrome (IBS) treated?

-Often, someone suffering from IBS will need to try a number of therapies, techniques or lifestyle changes in order to determine what works best for them.
+Treating irritable bowel syndrome (IBS) can be difficult as there are a number of different factors (diet, lifestyle, mental health) to consider.
+People with IBS often have to try a number of therapies, techniques or lifestyle changes in order to determine what works best for them.

-1. Traditional therapies
+1. Traditional medical therapies

-Traditional therapies that treat the symptoms include:
+Traditional therapies that treat IBS symptoms include:

-- Bulking agents for constipation (i.e. Normacol)
+• Bulking agents for constipation (i.e. Normacol)

-- Antidiarrhoeals (such as Loperamide) for diarrhoea
+• Antidiarrhoeals (such as Loperamide) for diarrhoea

-- Antispasmodics (i.e. Brevispas, Colofac) for pain
+• Antispasmodics (i.e. Brevispas, Colofac) for pain

 2. Serotonergic drugs